 “A female security officer holds her shield after a man kicked her repeatedly on an opposition demonstration in Caracas, Venezuela, on April 2nd, 2017.” - Photographed by Fabiola Ferrero

 The emotions that the Venezuelan people are feeling - frustration, anger, sadness among many others – are indicative of the toll the crisis is having on the people.
-By understanding people’s emotions, it enables you gain more awareness of what people are living through.
+By understanding people’s emotions, it enables you to gain more awareness of what people are living through.
 Although the media tends to only focus on facts and numbers when reporting a crisis, it is imperative to apprehend the emotional state of those living through a humanitarian crisis, as we cannot remove the ‘human’ state from humanitarian.
 Fabiola is a great example of how you can help raise awareness of what people are experiencing through the lens of photography.